oauth2-proxy/oauth2-proxy/README.md

 The [MyUSA](https://alpha.my.usa.gov) authentication service ([GitHub](https://github.com/18F/myusa))

+### Microsoft Azure AD Provider

+For adding an application to the Microsoft Azure AD follow [these steps to add an application](https://azure.microsoft.com/en-us/documentation/articles/active-directory-integrating-applications/).

+Take note of your `TenantId` if applicable for your situation.
+The `TenantId` can be used to override the default `common` authorization server with a tenant specific server.

 ## Email Authentication

 To authorize by email domain use `--email-domain=yourcompany.com`.
 To authorize individual email addresses use `--authenticated-emails-file=/path/to/file` with one email per line.
 To authorize all email addresse use `--email-domain=*`.